khaors/geocompr/main.md

 ### Reprojecting vector geometries {#reproj-vec-geom}

-Chapter \@ref(spatial-class) demonstrated how vector geometries are made-up of points, which combine to create more complex objects such as lines and polygons.
+Chapter \@ref(spatial-class) demonstrated how vector geometries are made-up of points, and how points form the basis of more complex objects such as lines and polygons.
 Reprojecting vectors thus consists of transforming the coordinates of these points.

 <!-- Depending on projections used, reprojection could be either lossy or lossless. -->